+The health benefits of collagen include helping the body’s connective tissue, joints, cartilage, tendons, ligaments, skin, hair and nails stay as healthy as possible.
 Collagen is particularly rich in amino acids glycine, proline, hydroxyproline and arginine.
-These help the body’s connective tissue, joints, cartilage, tendons, ligaments, skin, hair and nails stay as healthy as possible.

 When the gut becomes ‘leaky’ undigested food particles, viruses and bacteria are able to enter the blood stream and over time this constant triggering of the immune system can cause food intolerances and autoimmune related conditions.
 Collagen works on a cellular level to repair the cracks or fissures that Leaky Gut Syndrome comes with, helping to decrease intestinal permeability.
 A healthy gut lining is essential for good health and wellbeing.